A Tennessee Law Requires Doctors to Lie to Their Patients. We’re Suing.

 “We have had patients burst into tears when we tell them that they must undergo an unwanted narrated ultrasound and that they must close their eyes and cover their ears if they want to avoid the speech Kentucky politicians insist we force upon them.
 I’ve had patients sob through the experience, and others pull their shirts up over their faces to cover their eyes.”

 And neither is the ACLU.
-We have said it before, and we’ll say it again: abortion is health care, and it is a right.
+We’ve said it before, and we’ll say it again: abortion is health care, and it is a right.
 And we will never stop fighting to protect it.

 Read more https://www.aclu.org/news/reproductive-freedom/a-tennessee-law-requires-doctors-to-lie-to-their-patients-were-suing